skyler-1111/conspiracy-terminal/README.md

 - this site gaslights u on purpose
 - funded by plankton from sea
 - and yes, it lies more than yo ex

+btw heres the link to the website: https://skyler-1111.github.io/conspiracy-terminal/